mmcloughlin/arrival-oopsla25-artifact/README.md

 and CVC5 only.
 In the above, we showed how to execute a CI run, which completes in a reasonable amount of time.
-Since the full run is very time consuming, we instead provide the cached verification run outputs that were used for the paper evaluation.
+Since the full run is very time consuming, we instead provide the cached verification run outputs that were used for the paper evaluation (optionally, you can run the instructions in the next section to reproduce the 12+ hour verification run).
 All evaluation run outputs may be seen in the `data/eval/run` directory of the artifact.

 From inside the container, change into the evaluation directory: